xray-forge/stalker-xrf-engine/README.md

 - After migration consider simplification and unification of some parts
 - Finish LTX generation tools
 - Finish translation generation tools
-- Create electron application to simplify development of dialogs, labels, translations, asset management etc
 - Scripts to unpack raw_gamedata for observation / usage
 - Script to verify integrity of assets and defined constants
 - Screenshots of some tools
-- Declare luaBind classes with TSTL plugin?
+- Declare luaBind classes with TSTL plugin, some way to override default TSTL class generation for XR classes declaration with luabind?
 - Rework acdc perl script and add all.spawn editing utils
-- Unit tests and mocks?
+- Unit tests and mocks
 - Add scripts to handle xrEngine tools
-- Re-architecture lua core of the game, use external lua libs for serealization of LUA tables
+- Re-architecture lua core of the game, use external lua libs for serialization of LUA tables
-- Some way to override default TSTL class generation for XR classes declaration with luabind?